Southern Cross Cable

 The Southern Cross Cable is a trans-Pacific network of telecommunications cables commissioned in 2000.
 The network is operated by the Bermuda-registered company Southern Cross Cables Limited.

-The network has 28,900 km of submarine and 1,600 km of terrestrial fiber optic cables, all which operate in a triple-ring configuration.
+The network has 28,900 km of submarine and 1600 km of terrestrial fiber optic cables, all which operate in a triple-ring configuration.
 Initially, each cable had a bandwidth capacity of 120 gigabit/s.
+Southern Cross offers capacity services from 100M/STM-1 to 100 Gbit/s OTU-4, including 1G, 10G and 40G Ethernet Private Line services.

+History

 In April 2008 this capacity was doubled, and was once again upgraded to 860 gigabit/s at the end of 2008.
 Southern Cross upgraded the existing system to 1.2 Tbit/s in May 2010.
 After successful trials of 40G technology the first 400G of a planned 800G upgrade has been completed in February 2012, and the remaining 400G was completed in December 2012.

-An additional 400G was deployed utilizing 100G coherent wavelength technology in July 2013, taking total system capacity to 2.6Tbit/s, with an additional 500Gbit/s to be deployed per segment by Q2 2014, increasing total system capacity to 3.6Tbit/s.
+An additional 400G was deployed utilizing 100G coherent wavelength technology in July 2013, taking total system capacity to 2.6 Tbit/s, with an additional 500 Gbit/s to be deployed per segment by Q2 2014, increasing total system capacity to 3.6 Tbit/s.
 About every two or three years, the Southern Cross Company makes an effort to upgrade the cables in some way or another.
-In June 2014 a further 900Gbps was added.
+In June 2014 a further 900 Gbps was added.
 The system currently runs at circa 10Tbs employing a mix of 100Gbs, 200Gbs and 250Gbs wavelengths.

-Southern Cross offers capacity services from 100M/STM-1 to 100Gbit/s OTU-4, including 1G, 10G and 40G Ethernet Private Line services.